Meet the Team

 Director

-Mr. Olmstead is our newest board member (elected 2022), and is an information Assurance Cyber Security Professional.
+Mr. Olmstead is an Information Assurance Cyber Security Professional.
 He has over 25 years of 25 years of experience managing IT departments, building and designing Networks, customer and VIP support.

 Bill Andersen